Evercoder/culori/README.md

 }
 ```

-The object needs to have a `mode` key that identifies the color space, and values for each channel in that particular color space.
-Optionally, the `alpha` key hold's the color's alpha channel.
+The object needs to have a `mode` property that identifies the color space, and values for each channel in that particular color space.
+See the [Color Spaces](#color-spaces) section for the channels expected of each color space.
+Optionally, the `alpha` property is used for the color's alpha channel.

+### A note on the API

+TODO explain Functional style and its benefits.

 ### Basic methods